MedVision: Benchmarking Quantitative Medical Image Analysis: MedVision: Dataset and Benchmark

-\textbf{\textit{(iii) Angle/Distance Annotation:}} Angle and distance measurements are calculated from human-annotated landmarks.
-We collected data from the Ceph-Bio-400 and FeTA24 datasets and generated standardized annotations in the format of landmark coordinates and landmark/angle/distance maps, where each measurement is well-defined and can be calculated from landmark coordinates.
-Figure \ref{fig:ceph-feta} shows examples of landmarks in the two datasets.
-We used the original landmark labels in Ceph-Bio-400 \citep{lindner2016fully}.
-In FeTA24, we assigned labels (P0-P10) to 10 landmarks, where each pair of landmarks defines a distance.
-Note that each label unambiguously refers to specific anatomical points, e.g., P0 and P1 denote the most anterior and posterior points of the corpus callosum, respectively.
+\textbf{Real-World Units.} Importantly, MedVision annotations are in clinically-relevant real-world units such as \texttt{mm} rather than simplistic \texttt{pixels}.
+This is important for producing a clinically relevant generalist model, and for a self-consistent multi-dataset benchmark suite, because different individual datasets/images have different real-world pixel sizes.
+MedVision benchmark competitors must perform arithmetic to translate image-wise pixel size to real-world units.

-\textbf{Dataset Splits:} MedVision dataset contains 30.8 million images-annotation pairs across 22 data sources and 3 tasks.
-For each task, we randomly split the data into training (70\%) and test sets (30\%) at the patient level.
-We use the training set for model finetuning where applicable and test set for evaluation.
+\textbf{Dataset Release.} MedVision dataset (v1.0.0) contains 30.8 million image-annotation pairs across 22 data sources and 3 tasks.
+For each task, we randomly split the data into training (70\%) and test sets (30\%) at the subject level.
+In this study, we use the training set for model fine-tuning and test set for evaluation.
+It supports reproducible dataset construction and automated loading.
+Users can get started with a single \verb|load_dataset()| call with a specified data configuration (dataset + task + plane).

-\textbf{Dataset Codebase:} MedVision is built for transparency, version control, easy expansion, and simple use (Figure \ref{fig:overview}).
-Its dataset codebase supports reproducible construction and automated loading so users can get started with a single call: \verb|load_dataset()|.
-A small data configuration (dataset + task + plane) selects the subset to load, while the codebase handles downloading, preprocessing, and preparing benchmark splits.